 Most important thing to bring to yoga is an open mind.
 Wear what you're comfortable in... think a hot day at the beach.
 Tighter fitting clothes will feel better once you're sweating, like bike shorts, capris, sport's bra, tank top, etc. Bring the following with you if you have them:

-- yoga mat - large towel - water -
+- yoga mat - large beach or bath towel - water -

 We also have these items to rent or purchase at the studio.